MicrosoftLearning/dp-420-cosmos-db-dev/instructions/07-process-changes-copy-data-cs.md

     - Azure Portal
 ---

+# Process changes and copy data in C#

 In this exercise, you build the pipeline described throughout this module.
 You load the CosmicWorks catalog and run a consumer.
 The consumer keeps the denormalized category name current.
 You then run the same logic in an Azure Function.
 Finally, you copy the data to a container that uses a different partition key.

 The category name that products carry is a copy.
 Renaming a category in one container leaves that copy stale everywhere else until something reconciles it, and the change feed is what makes the reconciliation possible without polling.